Health Insurance Portability and Accountability Act: Privacy Rule

-The HIPAA Privacy Rule is composed of national regulations for the use and disclosure of Protected Health Information (PHI) in healthcare treatment, payment and operations by covered entities.
+The HIPAA Privacy Rule is composed of national regulations for the use and disclosure of Protected Health Information (PHI) in healthcare treatment, payment and operations by "covered entities" (generally, health care clearinghouses, employer-sponsored health plans, health insurers, and medical service providers that engage in certain transactions).

-The effective compliance date of the Privacy Rule was April 14, 2003, with a one-year extension for certain "small plans".
-The HIPAA Privacy Rule regulates the use and disclosure of protected health information (PHI) held by "covered entities" (generally, health care clearinghouses, employer-sponsored health plans, health insurers, and medical service providers that engage in certain transactions).
+The Privacy Rule came into effect on April 14, 2003, with a one-year extension for certain "small plans".
 By regulation, the HHS extended the HIPAA privacy rule to independent contractors of covered entities who fit within the definition of "business associates".
 PHI is any information that is held by a covered entity regarding health status, provision of health care, or health care payment that can be linked to any individual.
-This is interpreted rather broadly and includes any part of an individual's medical record or payment history.
+This includes any part of an individual's medical record or payment history.
 Covered entities must disclose PHI to the individual within 30 days upon request.
-Also, they must disclose PHI when required to do so by law such as reporting suspected child abuse to state child welfare agencies.
+They must also disclose PHI when required to do so by law, such as reporting suspected child abuse to state child welfare agencies.

-Covered entities may disclose protected health information to law enforcement officials for law enforcement purposes as required by law (including court orders, court-ordered warrants, subpoenas) and administrative requests; or to identify or locate a suspect, a fugitive, a material witness, or a missing person.
+Covered entities may disclose protected health information to law enforcement officials for law enforcement purposes as required by law (including court orders, court-ordered warrants, and subpoenas) and administrative requests or to identify or locate a suspect, a fugitive, a material witness, or a missing person.

 A covered entity may disclose PHI to certain parties to facilitate treatment, payment, or health care operations without a patient's express written authorization.
-Any other disclosures of PHI require the covered entity to obtain written authorization from the individual for the disclosure.
+Any other disclosures of PHI require the covered entity to obtain written authorization from the individual for disclosure.
 In any case, when a covered entity discloses any PHI, it must make a reasonable effort to disclose only the minimum necessary information required to achieve its purpose.

-The Privacy Rule gives individuals the right to request a covered entity to correct any inaccurate PHI.
-Also, it requires covered entities to take some reasonable steps on ensuring the confidentiality of communications with individuals.
+The Privacy Rule gives individuals the right to request that a covered entity correct any inaccurate PHI.
+It also requires covered entities to take reasonable steps on ensuring the confidentiality of communications with individuals.
 For example, an individual can ask to be called at their work number instead of home or cell phone numbers.